 In my research, I could find no direct evidence that eating expired chia seeds could make you sick.
 But we all know eating spoiled foods can make us ill.

-As we discussed earlier, most companies use a “best by” date so while their seeds may be beyond that date, it doesn’t mean the seeds have actually gone bad.
+As we discussed earlier, most companies use a “best by” date, so while their seeds may be past that date, it doesn’t mean they have actually gone bad.

-If your seeds have an off smell or bitter taste and you feel they have actually gone bad, do you really want to eat those seeds?
+If your seeds have an off-odor or bitter taste and you feel they have gone bad, do you really want to eat them?

 Is getting ill worth the risk?
 After all, a doctor’s visit will cost you more than replacing questionable chia seeds.

-If your seeds have an off smell, bitter taste, or show any signs of growth on them, it is best to err on the side of caution and discard the entire container of seeds.
+If your seeds have an off smell, a bitter taste, or show any signs of growth, it is best to err on the side of caution and discard the entire container of seeds.